hashicorp/packer/website/source/docs/extending/index.html.md

 ---
 description: |
     Packer is designed to be extensible.
-Because the surface area for workloads is infinite, Packer supports plugins for builders, provisioners, and post-processors.
+Because the surface area for workloads is infinite, Packer supports plugins for pre-processors, builders, provisioners, and post-processors.
 layout: docs
 page_title: Extending
 sidebar_current: 'docs-extending'